kerolloz/04-CS-First-Term/data-mining.md

 1. "Data about data" is referred to as **meta data**.

-1. **data reduction** is the process of reducing the number of random variables or attributes under consideration.
+1. **Data reduction** is the process of reducing the number of random variables or attributes under consideration.

+1. Classification has numerous applications, including **fraud detection, performance prediction, manufacturing, and medical diagnosis**

+1. When the class label of each training tuple is _provided_, this type is known as **supervised learning**.

+1. In the **learning** step, a classifier model is built describing a predetermined set of data classes or concepts.

+1. The **accuracy** of a classifier on a give test set is the percentage of test set tuples that are correctly classified by the classifier.

+1. **Scalability** is the ability to construct the classifier efficiently given large amounts of data.

+1. An **ordinal** attribute is an attribute with possible values that have a meaningful order or ranking among them.

+1. **Binary** attributes are nominal attributes with only two possible states (such as 1 and 9 or true and false).